Heinrich Hertz: Legacy and honors

 Heinrich Hertz's nephew, Gustav Ludwig Hertz was a Nobel Prize winner, and Gustav's son Carl Helmut Hertz invented medical ultrasonography.
 His daughter Mathilde Carmen Hertz was a well-known biologist and comparative psychologist.
 Hertz's grandnephew Hermann Gerhard Hertz, professor at the University of Karlsruhe, was a pioneer of NMR-spectroscopy and in 1995 published Hertz's laboratory notes.

 The SI unit hertz (Hz) was established in his honor by the International Electrotechnical Commission in 1930 for frequency, an expression of the number of times that a repeated event occurs per second.
 It was adopted by the CGPM (Conférence générale des poids et mesures) in 1960, officially replacing the previous name, "cycles per second" (cps).

-In 1928 the Heinrich-Hertz Institute for Oscillation Research was founded in Berlin.
+In 1928, the Heinrich-Hertz Institute for Oscillation Research was founded in Berlin.
 Today known as the Fraunhofer Institute for Telecommunications, Heinrich Hertz Institute, HHI.

+The Heinrich Hertz Tower is a telecommunications tower in Hamburg, built 1965–1968.

 In 1969, in East Germany, a Heinrich Hertz memorial medal was cast.

 The IEEE Heinrich Hertz Medal, established in 1987, is "for outstanding achievements in Hertzian waves [...] presented annually to an individual for achievements which are theoretical or experimental in nature".

 The Submillimeter Radio Telescope at Mt.
-Graham, Arizona, constructed in 1992 is named after him.
+Graham, Arizona, constructed in 1992, is named after him.

 A crater that lies on the far side of the Moon, just behind the eastern limb, is the Hertz crater, named in his honor.

 On his birthday in 2012, Google honored Hertz with a Google doodle, inspired by his life's work, on its home page.